VVionnet/MESH_SVS/README.md

-# MESH model with SVS 2.0
+# MESH model with SVS 1.0 and 2.0

 This repository contains the version of the MESH model that includes the land surface scheme SVS2.